 5. Surface the hottest leads with lead scoring

 An excellent lead-gen system may result in you receiving so many leads that it becomes tough to select which to prioritise.
-Obviously, this is a great issue to have.
+Obviously, this is a great problem to have.

-And this is where procedures like lead scoring, which can automate lead qualifying, will become valuable.
-The lead scoring technique is utilized by marketing and sales teams to identify whether or not your prospects are likely to purchase.
+This is where procedures like lead scoring, which can automate lead qualifying, become valuable.
+The lead scoring technique is used by marketing and sales teams to identify whether your prospects are likely to purchase.
 The higher the score, the more likely you are to close a deal.

 For each contact, a lead scoring tool can generate an overall score based on various characteristics such as behavioural data including website visits or email interaction.

 These suggestions are relatively simple to set up and inexpensive when compared to purchasing a large monolithic product that does everything.
-If you’d like any advice on how to implement these, or other workflows please get in touch.
+If you'd like advice on how to implement these or other workflows, get in touch.